-The Heisman Trophy will not be awarded until Saturday December 9th, but that won’t stop the pundits from analyzing the key players that are well on their way to receiving an invite to the ceremony.
+.
+The Heisman Trophy will not be awarded until Saturday December 9th.
+That won’t stop the pundits from analyzing the key players that are well on their way to receiving an invite to the ceremony.

 When the 2017 College Football season began, the Heisman favorites included USC QB Sam Darnold, Oklahoma QB Baker Mayfield, Louisville QB Lamar Jackson (last year’s winner), Ohio State QB J.T.
 Barrett, Penn State RB Saquon Barkley and Florida State QB Deondre Francois.